 Another reason why I love why email is because it’s also more efficient than Instagram messaging.
 I can collect all the information that I need upfront to see if the Wedding or Session is a good fit.
 I love getting to know my potential clients because it’s how I build lasting client relationships.
 Email is also best because that’s how I send my pricing guide which is ultimately what the client is looking for!

 Lastly, OK, so you’ve found the photographer you want to book with.
 You have also found their price range on their website and you’re ready to move forward.
-So go ahead and fill out the contact form (fill it out completely; the more details the better!).
-This helps us on our end to read over the information and understand the potential client that we could be working with and just have a little more information to work with from the start.
+So go ahead and fill out the contact form or email the photographer directly (they should have their email address listed).
+Check out my special offer below to learn more about the email process!
+Hint: I’ve already done the work for you!

 An inquiry is just finding out more details if the photographer is available or if they are a good fit.
-Once I receive an inquiry, I send out a questionnaire getting to know the couple better, what their dreams are for their wedding day and my pricing guide.
+Once I receive an inquiry, I send out a questionnaire getting to know the couple better.
+I love hearing what their dreams are for their wedding day and truly connecting with them!
+Once we’ve established a connection, then I email over my pricing guide.
 Only after that point when the clients are ready to move forward, it becomes a booking!
 When they decide to book, then the process moves onto the signing the contract and collecting the non-refundable retainer.
 If they choose to go the other way, no harm no foul because nothing was secured and it was just simply an inquiry!